 If large amounts of copper were consumed, the stomach is pumped.

-If copper toxicity has caused problems such as anemia or has damaged the kidneys or liver, dimercaprol is injected into a muscle, or a drug that binds with copper, such as penicillamine, is given to remove excess copper.
+If copper toxicity has caused problems such as anemia or has damaged the kidneys or liver, dimercaprol is injected into a muscle, or a drug that binds with copper, such as penicillamine (given by mouth), is given to remove excess copper.
 Children with liver damage are treated with penicillamine.

 Occasionally, death occurs despite treatment.